Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 1) For each files, "size" data added in data.js
 #### example : `size: 3745`

-2) "File size" data added under file Player or file Viewer when file is selected
+2) "File size" data is displayed under file Player or file Viewer when file is selected by user

-3) New button "Space Brealdown" added to trigger Modal display
+3) New button "Space Breakdown" added to trigger Modal display

 4) New state implemented to display Modal when button is clicked
 #### `const [showChartModalSpace, setShowChartModalSpace] = useState(false)`